-Bits 7:4 - Res: Reserved Bits
+• Bits 7, 6, 5, 4- Res: Reserved Bits

-These bits are reserved and will always read zero.
+These bits are reserved bits in the Atmel ATtiny261/461/861 and will always read as zero.

-• Bit 3 - PRTIM1: Power Reduction Timer/Counter1
+• Bit 3- PRTIM1: Power Reduction Timer/Counter1

 Writing a logic one to this bit shuts down the Timer/Counter1 module.
 When the Timer/Counter1 is enabled, operation will continue like before the shutdown.